blaynem/rumble-raffle-DAO/README.md

 - General:
   - Determine hosting
-  - Fix the CSS bugs on the conditional rendering
-    - This seems to be tree-shaking from tailwind of some sort
 - Players:
   - Allow players to change their names.
 - Create Room:
   -  Allows params of users that can join (only nft holders, only with certain amount of x coin, etc)
 - Rooms:
-  - If server is refreshed, users aren't logged into the same socket-room they were before, so they aren't getting updated data.
-  - Fix admin view panel
+  - ~~Should show the users public address on hover of their name.~~
+    - Should style this better
-  - Request payment before joining a room.
+  - Request payment before joining a game.
-  - When refreshing the page, users should see the full list of activities that have already happened.
 - Home Page:
   - Add list of rooms that have are open
   - If the user has `admin` rights, show them the `create` room button
   - Add list of past rooms and payouts
+- Sockets:
+  - Socket data should be encoded from client side somehow

 ## Server